OTRF/OSSEM/_sources/cdm/entities/logon.md

 # logon

-Event fields used to define metadata about logon events.
+Event fields used to define/normalize metadata about logon events.

 ## Attributes